© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Graig Camp is a scheduled monument protected by Cadw under reference RD112.
 View the official record →

-Graig Camp is a prehistoric hillfort located in Radnorshire, Wales, dating to the Iron Age period.
+Graig Camp is a prehistoric hillfort located in Radnorshire, Wales, and forms part of the Iron Age defensive settlements that characterise the region's archaeological landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD112.

 Graig Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Graig Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD112.